ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 ray start --head --num-cpus=0
 ```

-The Ray head node will operate solely as a  manager node, without worker node functionality.
+The Ray head node will operate configured to optimistically not execute raylets due to combination of
+locality-aware scheduling and the available cpu resources for raylet execution.

 2. Create a Spark barrier mode job, which executes all tasks in the spark job concurrently.
 Each
 task is allocated a fixed number of CPUs and a fixed amount of memory.
 In this example, we will